On this page you’ll find my list of the best books for teen girls.

-A great approach to try if you're keen to encourage your daughter to read is to get hold of an ipad, an Amazon Kindle or some other kind of e-reader and download a few books.
+A great approach to try if you're keen to encourage your daughter to read is to get hold of an ipod, a Kindle or some other kind of e-reader and download a few books.

 Teenagers are sometimes more open to reading if they can do it on some kind of electronic device.